revolut-engineering/revolut-checkout-example/pay-by-bank-example/README.md

 ### 3. Set enviroment variables

+> [!NOTE]
+> Pay by Bank is not available in the sandbox environment.
+Real transactions must be made to test your implementation in the production environment.
+> To test the SDK in production environment update the following environment variables: `REVOLUT_API_URL`, `REVOLUT_API_PUBLIC_KEY`, `REVOLUT_API_SECRET_KEY` and restart the server.

 1. Copy and rename the `.env.example` file to `.env`.
 1. Add your corresponding API keys to the following variables: